kubernetes-sigs/karpenter/designs/disruption-controls-by-action.md

 	// +optional
 	ConsolidationPolicy ConsolidationPolicy `json:"consolidationPolicy,omitempty"`

-	// GenericPerActionControls defines the controls for a particular DisruptionActikn, these controls are meant to apply for generic controls that apply to all disruption actions.
+	// GenericPerActionControls defines the controls for a particular DisruptionAction, these controls are meant to apply for generic controls that apply to all disruption actions.
 	GenericPerActionControls map[DisruptionAction]ActionControls `json:"actionControls,omitempty"`
 }

 // ActionControls defines the controls for a particular DisruptionAction, these controls are meant to apply for generic controls that apply to all disruption actions. type ActionControls struct {
-	// Name is the name of the disruption action that we are defining controls for.
-	Name DisruptionAction `json:"name"`
 	// DisruptAfter is the duration the controller will wait before taking disruption action on this particular DisruptionAction
 	// +kubebuilder:validation:Pattern=`^(([0-9]+(s|m|h))+)|(Never)$`
 	// +kubebuilder:validation:Type="string"